 The Gini index gives us a global picture of the impact heterogeneity, but we can also use $\bw^t$ to identify important users in the conversation.
 We define the set of $N$ \emph{high-impact users} in week $t$ as the $N$ most retweeted users during that week, i.e.,

-Importantly, $\topusers(t)$ is a dynamic set, as $rank(w_i^t)$ typically changes weekly for all users.
-This contrasts with previous works, \cite{glenski2018propagation}, where they fix the set of high-impact users a priori.
+Importantly, $\topusers(t)$ is a dynamic set, as $rank(w_i^t)$ changes weekly for all users.
+This contrasts with previous work \cite{glenski2018propagation}, in which the set of high-impact users is fixed a priori.

-The set $\topusers(t)$ may vary significantly throughout the weeks, so, to characterize the most important actors in the conversation, we introduce the \textit{persistence}, $\Delta_i$, as the number of weeks where $i$ is a high-impact user.
-The persistence lets us identify the high-impact users that are relevant in longer time windows.
-We consider users with high impact and high persistence as \emph{leading users} because they function as one-to-many information channels that are relevant to focused audiences for extended periods \cite{liang2019did}.
+The set $\topusers(t)$ can vary significantly during the weeks, so, to characterize the most important actors in the conversation, we introduce the \textit{persistence}, $\Delta_i$, as the number of weeks where $i$ is a high-impact user.
+Persistence allows us to identify relevant, high-impact users over longer time windows.
+We consider users with high impact and persistence as \emph{leading users} because they serve as one-to-many information channels relevant to focused audiences for extended periods \cite{liang2019did}.
 We thus define the set of $M$ \emph{leading users} as

 that have an associated vector of impact,